lindsaykwardell/elm-vue-bridge/docs/learn/why-elm.md

 ## Learning Resources

-Here's a few of the resources I've used to learn Elm:
+Here's a few resources you can use to learn more about Elm:

 ### Guides
 - [The Official Elm Guide](https://guide.elm-lang.org/)